A lot of people hate change.

 I actually crave change.

-Focused change always means better, and I'm all about getting better.
+Focused change usually means better, and I'm all about getting better.

-We spend a lot of time talking about change in the fitness world, and I think that's good, but I think we can get caught up in the details too quickly.
+We spend a lot of time talking about change, and I think that's good, but I think we can get caught up in the details too quickly.

 What I mean by that is we're very quick to want to know how many grams of protein we should get or what diet is best, but we haven't even asked the most important question...